tranquilit/WAPT-Documentation/source/wapt-configuration/ini-file/wapt-get.ini.rst

     - Defines the authentication system of the wapt service, available value are *system*, *waptserver-ldap*, *waptagent-ldap*.
   * - ``ldap_auth_ssl_enabled`` = False
-    - Useful with waptagent-ldap, defines if the LDAP request must be encrypted.
+    - Useful with *waptagent-ldap*, defines if the LDAP request must be encrypted.
   * - ``verify_cert_ldap`` = True
-    - Useful with waptagent-ldap, define whether the certificate should be verified.
+    - Useful with *waptagent-ldap*, define whether the certificate should be verified.
   * - ``ldap_auth_base_dn`` = dc=domain,dc=lan
-    - Useful with waptagent-ldap, defines the base dn for the LDAP request.
+    - Useful with *waptagent-ldap*, defines the base dn for the LDAP request.
   * - ``ldap_auth_server`` = srvads.domain.lan
     - Useful with *waptagent-ldap*, defines the LDAP server to contact.
   * - ``waptservice_user`` = admin